sjlaurino/keepr/Readme.md

  #### Functionality:
 	- Users can:
 		- Register and login
-		- Be automatically logged on page refresh
+		- Be automatically logged in on page refresh
 		- Create and Delete Keeps
 		- Create and Delete Vaults
 		- Only Delete things they created